Vaporized hydrogen peroxide: Monitoring technologies

-Monitoring hydrogen peroxide levels inside of the sterilization chamber during the sterilization cycle can be challenging.
-Technical issues such as condensation, vacuum, and high concentration have prevented many sensing technologies such as electrochemical sensors from providing real time monitoring of H2O2 concentration.
+Monitoring hydrogen peroxide levels inside the sterilization chamber during the sterilization cycle can be challenging.
+Technical issues such as condensation, vacuum, and high concentration have prevented many sensing technologies such as electrochemical sensors from providing real-time monitoring of H2O2 concentration.
 Under these conditions, optical methods such as spectroscopy can be used to ensure that lethal concentrations of H2O2 are achieved in the sterilization chamber.

+Dangers of manipulation

+Hydrogen peroxide vapors and fumes can irritate and damage the skin, the respiratory tract, and the eyes.
+Extreme precautions must be taken when manipulating hydrogen peroxide, and it must not be considered harmless.